gallandarakhneorg/jaak/io.sarl.jaak.demos/src/main/sarl/io/sarl/jaak/demos/ants/README.md

 ## Principle of the Demo

+This demo simulates ants that are foraging and pratolling.
-The `FactorialAgent` agent is computing the factorial value of its first parameter (given on the command line).
+The demo is based on the Jaak environment model.
+A grid is used for modelling the world's structure.
+The ants are spawn in the ant colonies.

 ## Compiling the Demo using Maven